radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 Terraform provider requires AWS credentials in order to deploy recipes.

-RP should be able to assume the role specified in the credential and use this to communicate with AWS since its pod will have the service-token mounted.
+RP should get Fetch the configured credential through UCP.
+Then it should use this in the Terraform provider to deploy AWS resources.

 ### Error Handling